ruen/gear-admin/site/content/_index.md

     text: A minimal, intuitive, and sufficient API surface for blockchain context
 scale:
   heading: " Easy to scale"
-  text: <p>Conventional methods of launching dApps on the Polkadot ecosystem
+  text: "`<p>Conventional methods of launching dApps on the Polkadot ecosystem
     require developers to either launch on a pre-existing parachain, or successfully become a parachain themselves.
 The difficulty with becoming a Polkadot parachain is that there is an extremely high entry cost, as